shettyg/ovn-mesos/README.md

 ## Vagrant

 The repo comes with a simple vagrant to try out a basic installation.
-The vagrant is also useful to figure out the installation setps by looking at the scripts in its provisioning directory.
+The vagrant is also useful to figure out the installation steps by looking at the scripts in its provisioning directory.

 [INSTALL.rst]: http://docs.openvswitch.org/en/latest/intro/install